 - Horticulture: often flexible and up to committee members in Horticulture.

-- Genomics: requirements have become reduced and there are now two required electives necessary, listed here.
+- Genomics: requirements have become reduced and there are now two required electives necessary, listed on the Genomics minor webpage.

 - Entomology: no formal requirements, typically only requires one course such as ENTOM 2120 or ENTOM 4830, at the discretion of your minor committee member.

-- Biochemistry, Molecular or Cellular Biology - guidelines found here recommend 6 hours of advanced (400 or 600-level) lecture courses for PhD candidates, 4 hours for Master’s.
+- Biochemistry, Molecular or Cellular Biology guidelines recommend 6 hours of advanced (400 or 600-level) lecture courses for PhD candidates, 4 hours for Master’s.
 These are guidelines only, and the final decision lies with your minor committee member

 - Microbiology: Common guidelines can be found here.
 Typically, 6 credits on courses of 4000 or above, including 3 from the BIOMI 6901-6906 modules.
 However, your minor committee member has the final say on what is required.